spotinst/help/src/docs/ocean-spark/tools-integrations/connect-jupyter-notebooks.md

 ```

 **Warning**: Adding external JAR dependencies to Scala Notebooks
 The `deps.jars` field in the application configuration does not work with Scala Notebooks and **should not be set**.
-The JARs specified in this field will not be available on the driver Java classpath.
+The JARs specified in this field are not available on the driver Java classpath.

 Instead, you can add external JARs to the Spark context from the notebook with these magic commands (once the Spark session is up):